merginit/merginit.com/src/lib/blog/posts/01072025-choosing-your-database.md

 ---
-title: 'How to Choose Your Database: A Comprehensive Guide'
+title: 'How to Choose the Right Database: Complete Guide (2025)'
-description: 'A deep dive into database selection with CAP theorem, ACID vs BASE models, and comprehensive analysis of relational, NoSQL, NewSQL, and time-series databases to help you make informed decisions.'
+description: 'Learn how to choose the right database with a clear breakdown of CAP, ACID vs BASE, and SQL vs NoSQL vs NewSQL vs time-series, including factors and use cases.'
 date: '2025-07-01'
 categories:
   - database